The 3d Twisted Index and Wall-Crossing: Introduction

 This paper concerns the twisted index of 3d $\cN=2$ gauge theories on $S^1 \times \Sigma$, where $\Sigma$ is a closed Riemann surface of genus $g$.
 The twisted index was first studied in the context of the Bethe/gauge correspondence \cite{Nekrasov:2014xaa}, while contour integral formulae for the twisted index were derived using supersymmetric localisation for $g=0$ in~\cite{Benini:2015noa} and extended to $g>0$ in \cite{Benini:2016hjo,Closset:2016arn}.
 This has subsequently found beautiful applications to exact microstate counting for supersymmetric black holes in AdS$_4$~\cite{Benini:2015eyy,Hosseini:2016tor,Benini:2016rke}.

 It is natural to regard a twisted 3d $\cN=2$ theory on $S^1 \times \Sigma$ as an $\cN=(0,2)$ supersymmetric quantum mechanics on $S^1$.
 The twisted index is then identified with the Witten index \cite{witten1982constraints} of the supersymmetric quantum mechanics.
 Provided the spectrum is gapped, the twisted index can be expressed as \be \cI = \sum_{d \in \pi_1(G)} q^d \, \text{Tr}_{\cH_d}(-1)^F y^{G_F} \, , \ee for any compact connected gauge group $G$.
-The summation is over the topological class $d\in\pi_1(G)$ of the principle $G$-bundle on $\Sigma$, weighted by a fugacity $q$ for the topological global symmetry.
+The summation is over the topological class $d\in\pi_1(G)$ of the principal $G$-bundle on $\Sigma$, weighted by a fugacity $q$ for the topological global symmetry.
 The trace is over supersymmetric ground states $\cH_d$ in each topological sector, graded by any additional flavour symmetry $G_F$ with fugacity $y$.

 Gauged $\cN=(0,2)$ quantum mechanics exhibit wall-crossing phenomena in the space of 1d FI parameters, $\tau$.
 This is an exact parameter and so the Witten index is independent of $\tau$ provided the spectrum remains gapped.
 However, it may jump across real codimension-$1$ loci where a non-compact Coulomb branch opens up and the space of supersymmetric ground states $\cH_d$ changes discontinuously.
-This phenomenon has been studied extensively using supersymmetric localisation, for example in~\cite{Hori:2014tda}.
+This wall-crossing phenomenon has found important applications.
+For example, D-particles in Type II superstring theory enjoy an effective description in terms of quiver quantum mechanics, and the BPS spectrum of boundstates jumps according to the quantum mechanical wall-crossing~\cite{Denef:2002ru}.
+In~\cite{Hori:2014tda} the quantum-mechanical wall-crossing was systematically studied from the point of view of supersymmetric localisation.

-The purpose of this paper is to evaluate the twisted index on $S^1 \times \Sigma$ in the presence of a real 1d FI parameter $\tau$ and explore wall-crossing in this context.
-We emphasise that this should be distinguished from the 3d FI parameter $\zeta$, which is not exact, is naturally complexified, and does not display wall-crossing phenomena~\cite{Intriligator:2013lca}.
+The purpose of this paper is to evaluate the twisted index on $S^1 \times \Sigma$ in the presence of a real 1d FI parameter $\tau$ and explore wall-crossing in this context based on different localisation schemes.
+The 1d FI parameter can in principle be induced by a real 3d FI parameter, but one can also treat it as an independent parameter.
+The dependence on this parameter is new and should be distinguished from the known dependence of the twisted index on the complexified 3d FI parameter $\zeta$, which does not display wall-crossing phenomena~\cite{Intriligator:2013lca}.
+One motivation to perform this study is to obtain an effective quantum-mechanical description that is valid for each topological sector $d$.
+This effective description should put the evaluation of the twisted index in the same realm of wall-crossing phenomena in quasi-map theory~\cite{06427701782643b68079a5c0aea25a65,qmwc}.